 The remaining six digits are the serial number assigned to the cardholder, unique for each individual.

-The Internal Revenue Service ATTN allocates Social Security Number to every US citizen, which means that every business owner has to have one before starting a business.
+The Internal Revenue Service ATTN allocates Social Security Number to every US citizen, meaning every business owner should have one before starting a business.